qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 Most binary translators operate in user space, and limit themselves to the non- privileged subset of the machine’s instruction set.
 A few are built at a lower level.
 When Apple converted from the Motorola 680x0 processor to the PowerPC in EXAMPLE 16.9

 The Mac 68K emulator 1994, they built a 68K interpreter into the operating system.
 A subsequent re- lease the following year augmented the interpreter with a rudimentary binary translator that would cache frequently executed instruction sequences in a small (256KB) buffer.
 By placing the interpreter (emulator) in the lowest levels of the operating system, Apple was able to signiﬁcantly reduce its time to market: only the most performance-critical portions of the OS were rewritten for the PowerPC, leaving the rest as 68K code.
 Additional portions were rewritten over time. ■ In the late 1990s, Transmeta Corp. developed an unusual system capable of EXAMPLE 16.10

+The Transmeta Crusoe processor running unmodiﬁed x86 operating systems and applications by means of binary

 translation.
 Their Crusoe and Efﬁceon processors, sold from 2000 to 2005, ran proprietary “Code Morphing” software directly on top of a wide-instruction- word ISA (distantly related to the Itanium).
 This software, designed in conjunc- tion with the hardware, translated x86 code to native code on the ﬂy, and was entirely invisible to systems running above it. ■ Binary translators display even more diversity in their choice of what and when to translate.
 In the simplest case, translation is a one-time, off-line activity akin to conventional compilation.
 In the late 1980s, for example, Hewlett Packard Corp.
 EXAMPLE 16.11